-If the borrower cannot give back the shares, the collateral should cover your losses.
+The collateral should cover your losses if the borrower cannot give back the shares.
 If the borrower defaults at the same time as DEGIRO, then you will be in trouble.
 But this should be an infrequent event.

 Money Market Funds risk with DEGIRO

 Another risk specific to DEGIRO is related to the way they store cash.
 Indeed, DEGIRO is not a bank.
-So, they cannot store cash.
+So they cannot hold cash.
 Therefore, they use money market funds to store your cash.

 However, money market funds can move up or down based on the foreign currency market.
 So, in theory, you could lose money with this scheme.
 However, DEGIRO guarantees a loss of up to 3000 CHF.
 So, if you are not storing much cash in your DEGIRO cash account, you should never lose money for this.

-Nevertheless, it is important to know that DEGIRO is not a good place to store large amounts of currencies.
+Nevertheless, it is essential to know that DEGIRO is not a good place to store large amounts of currencies.

 If we talk about DEGIRO, we need to talk about fees.
 They have been getting a lot of clients because of their very low fees.

-Contrary to most other brokers, the prices for ETFs are different than the prices for stocks.
+Contrary to most other brokers, the prices for ETFs differ from those for stocks.
 So, we will look at them separately.
 Also, DEGIRO makes a difference between the fee they charge and the fee of the external party (the stock exchange).
 So, I will show them separately, but for investors, the total is what matters.

 Let’s start with stocks.
 The price you will pay for stocks will depend on the exchange you are using.
 Here are some examples: